 - Self/Health Care

-First things first is you and your family's well being.
+First things first are your and your family's well-being.

-And yes — even when paying off debt, we make a budgetary allowance for saving each month.
-This has, at times, acted as buffer margin when we’ve had unexpected costs arise.
+And yes — even when paying off debt, make a budgetary allowance for saving each month.
+This has, at times, acted as a buffer margin when unexpected costs arise.

 6. Get Insurance